-1. Uses may have been omitted from the list of those specified, hence the Commission may find other uses to be similar and not more obnoxious or detrimental to the public health, safety and welfare.
+- 1. Subject to development and management standards that apply to residential or commercial development. - 2.
+Uses may have been omitted from the list of those specified, hence the Commission may find other uses to be similar and not more obnoxious or detrimental to the public health, safety and welfare.
 See explanation of interpreting "similar uses" (Ch.
 04, Uses not listed as permitted).